 The undiscounted value of revenues we expect to generate from our orders at any point in time is represented by our order backlog.
-Approximately 13 percent of the value of total orders we recorded in 2016 were "large orders", which we define as orders from third parties involving a value of at least \$15 million for products or services.
-Approximately 78 percent of the total value of large orders in 2016 were recorded by our Power Grids division and approximately 14 percent in our Process Automation division.
-The other divisions accounted for the remainder of the total large orders recorded during 2016.
-The remaining portion of total orders recorded in 2016 was "base orders", which we define as orders from third parties with a value of less than \$15 million for products or services.
+Approximately 8.5 percent of the value of total orders we recorded in 2017 were "large orders", which we define as orders from third parties involving a value of at least \$15 million for products or services.
+Approximately 61 percent of the total value of large orders in 2017 were recorded in our Power Grids division and approximately 22 percent in our Industrial Automation division.
+The other divisions accounted for the remainder of the total large orders recorded during 2017.
+The remaining portion of total orders recorded in 2017 was "base orders", which we define as orders from third parties with a value of less than \$15 million for products or services.